jithin8mathew/ImageJAugmentation/README.md

 ## Training the model
 [YOLOv8l]([https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8l.pt)https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8l.pt) from [Ultralytics](https://github.com/ultralytics/ultralytics) was used for the object detect training experimentation.

+For each Deep Learning methods that we test in the study (classification, detection, and segmentation), we perform training and validation with 2 variants of the same dataset each.
+   * AUGMENTED DATASET
+   * ORIGINAL DATASET

+### OBJECT DETECTION

 YOLOv8 PEFORMS AUGMENTATION BY DEFAULT AS SEEN [HERE](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/default.yaml).
 AUGMENTATION PARAMETERS IN THE DEFAULT CONFIGURATION NEEDS TO BE SET TO ZERO TO OVERRIDE THE DEFAULT HYPERPARAMETERS.

 ```python3